amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 - `"model/main_clnf_wild.txt"` - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
 - `"model/main_clm_general.txt"` - a less accurate but slightly faster CLM model trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
 - `"model/main_clm-z.txt"` - trained on Multi-PIE and BU-4DFE datasets, works with both intensity and depth signals (CLM-Z)

+Model parameters:

+   `-wild` flag specifies when the images are more difficult, model considers extended search regions

+   `-multi-view <0/1>` should multi-view initialisation be used (more robust, but slower), off by default

 Optional camera parameters for proper head pose visualization: